Beyond Neural Incompatibility: Cross-Scale Knowledge Transfer in Language Models through Latent Semantic Alignment: Experiments

 \section{Experiments}

-In the experiments, we mainly study how our approach performs in parameteric knowledge transfer comparing with PKT baselines.
-We also conduct analysis based on the latent representation similarities between teacher and student's models before and after latent semantic alignment.
+In the experiments, we mainly study how our approach performs in parametric knowledge transfer compared with PKT baselines.
+We also conduct analysis based on the latent representation similarities between source and target models before and after latent semantic alignment.